csalmeida/protonmail-themes/docs/theme-templates-guide.md

 # Theme Template

+> This guide expands on theme creation.
+Please follow the [quick setup guide](README.md#quick-setup-guide) before proceeding.

-There's a template provided at [`/templates/theme_example`](`../templates/theme_example`) that allows anyone that knows a bit a about `SCSS` to quickly generate a theme.
+There's a template provided at [`/templates/theme_example`](`../templates/theme_example`) that allows anyone that knows a bit a about `SCSS` to generate a theme.

 This template does not style every single element of ProtonMail's UI and sticks to changing the `color` of elements rather than `position` or `font`.

-Feel free to extend and adapt this template to your needs bu creating an `_override.scss` file and adding new styles there, those styles will be scoped to your theme only.
+Feel free to extend and adapt this template to your needs by creating an `_override.scss` file and adding new styles there, those styles will be scoped to your theme only.
 The [Ochin theme can be consulted as an example](../templates/ochin) of using overrides can be used on a theme.

 ## Creating a theme from the template